 Stewardship of water is a big deal around here.
 Its use is integral to our business.
 We treat it as the precious resource it is.
 Hydroelectric and steam electric generation account for the majority of the water we use, so that’s where we’re focusing much of our immediate attention.
 That means cutting back and recycling water wherever feasible at existing plants, and making water conservation a priority when we consider new generation sources.
-We’re currently working on a two-phase water reduction plan that would ultimately reduce our water use by 17% by 2017 and 20% by the end of 2020.
+We set goals to reduce our water use by 17% by 2017 and 20% by the end of 2020.
 We met our 17% reduction at the end of 2016 and we’re on track to meet our 20% reduction goal in 2018 – two years early.
 This is based on 2012 water intensity levels—measured by gallons per megawatt hour- and corresponds to a reduction of about 400 million gallons per day.
 Here’s how we’re getting there:

 The health of fish and other aquatic animals is among our top priorities.
 To ensure their continued vitality, we regularly monitor water quality in our reservoirs and downstream of our hydroelectric facilities.
 We make certain the water temperature and dissolved oxygen levels remain at healthy levels.